mo

 St. Louis University provides a major and minor in forensic science at the undergraduate level.
 Lab experiences in biology and chemistry are part of the BS program and a required practicum gives students fieldwork experience in their area of interest.
 The degree integrates both science and investigations and can prepare students for various career paths.

-Students in this forensic program must complete a minimum of 76 credits for the major and a total of 120 credits for the program.
-The curriculum includes courses such as the survey of forensic science; topics in forensic science; chemical forensics; forensic biology; crime scene investigation; death investigation; and forensic anthropology.
+The curriculum of this 120-credit program includes courses such as the survey of forensic science; forensic chemistry for the investigator; professional issues in forensic science; forensic biology; crime scene investigation; death investigation; and forensic anthropology.

 The university’s forensic science laboratory is a 1,000-square-foot research and teaching facility with the latest software, safety, and hardware equipment, as well as the materials used in applying forensic science techniques.